Presidential Initiatives

 Presidential Task Force on Diversity, Equity, and Inclusion

-The Presidential Task Force on Diversity, Equity, and Inclusion will focus its work on supporting Pillar 4 of the Strategic Plan as it relates to three crucial areas of interest, identified by campus constituents at the Spring 2019 Convocation.
+The Presidential Task Force on Diversity, Equity, and Inclusion focused its work on supporting Pillar 4 of the Strategic Plan as it relates to three crucial areas of interest, identified by campus constituents at the Spring 2019 Convocation.
 Those areas include: training and development opportunities for faculty, staff, and students; assessment and evaluation of current programs and identifying an annual theme for future programming; and researching and recommending best practices for the University to implement in the area of recruitment and retention of both employees and students.
-President Rooney has also asked the Task Force to develop an institutional diversity statement that will serve as a guide in the University's work moving forward.
+President Rooney also asked the Task Force to develop an institutional diversity statement to guide the University's work.

 Task Force Participants